 The latest AREDN® firmware contains features which are inherited from the newest Open-WRT upstream releases.
-The OpenWRT Release Notes describe these new features.
+The OpenWRT Release Notes describe these new features and can be found here: OpenWRT 19.07 Release Notes and OpenWRT 21.02 Release Notes.

-One important change is the inclusion of a new target architecture for the firmware, labelled "ath79", which is the successor to the existing "ar71xx" target.
+One important change is the inclusion of a new target (architecture) for the firmware, labelled "ath79", which is the successor to the existing "ar71xx" target.
 The OpenWRT team explains the new target here: ath79.
 Their main goal is to bring the code into a form that will allow all devices to run a standard unpatched Linux kernel.
 This will greatly reduce the amount of customization required and will streamline the firmware development process.

-Since not all supported devices have been migrated to the new "ath79" target, AREDN® continues to build firmware for both targets as needed.
+Since not all supported devices have been migrated to the new "ath79" target, AREDN® continues to build firmware for both targets.
 You should select the latest recommended target image based on the type of hardware on which it will be installed.
-Refer to the latest Firmware Notes in order to ensure you have the correct firmware image for your specific device.
+Refer to the latest firmware notes in order to ensure you have the correct firmware image for your specific device.